m-delem/quarto-research-template/README.md

  - Repeat this little routine when you come back to the project.

 Then you're good to go!
 You have everything set for a clean, reproducible, and well-organised project.
-If we share/submit/publish our results and link this repository (or upload it as a folder), any scientist who downloads and follows this workflow will be able to replicate our analyses in a heartbeat.
+If you share/submit/publish your results and link this repository (or upload it as a folder), any scientist who downloads and follows this workflow will be able to replicate your analyses in a heartbeat.

 When your Quarto notebooks are clean, you might also want to **render** them to various formats: simply click the usual "Render" button at the top of your notebooks and they should render to HTML with my default options.
 Open and tweak the `_quarto.yml` to tailor these options to suit your needs (starting with replacing my name with yours, for instance).
 See the details of the rendering options further down below.